-At Berkswell we are committed to working for quality and equality of opportunity.
+At Berkswell C of E Primary School, we are committed to working for quality and equality of opportunity.
 This policy is an integral part of the schools' broader development of maximum inclusion of educational opportunity for all pupils and states our commitment to providing an environment in which all pupils are enabled to realise their potential.

-Inspire to shine
+Inspire all to shine

-At Berkswell Primary School, children are at the heart of our curriculum.
+At Berkswell C of E Primary School, children are at the heart of our curriculum.
 We believe every child is unique and special and we have therefore designed a curriculum which:

-- Promotes a sense of high expectation and pride in themselves as learners, achievers and individuals - Inspires a love of learning, a sense of curiosity and enquiry - Develops lifelong learning skills - Nurtures pupils' academic, artistic and creative talents and potential - Engages pupils in active and practical learning experiences - Encourages pupils to be safe, active and healthy - Supports Christian values including friendship, respect and compassion - Cultivates pupils' spiritual, moral, social and cultural development
+- Promotes a sense of high expectations and pride in all children as learners, achievers and individuals - Inspires a love of learning, a sense of curiosity and enquiry - Develops lifelong learning skills - Nurtures pupils' academic, artistic and creative talents and potential - Engages pupils in active and practical learning experiences - Encourages pupils to be safe, active and healthy - Supports Christian values including friendship, respect and compassion - Cultivates pupils' spiritual, moral, social and cultural development